dm9965/estore-project/docs/DesignDoc.md

 > _Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._

+The model tier stores all the appropriate data required for the website to function properly.
+The model contains all of the getters and basic functions of the user, shoe and cart files.
+The way this is structured is to include the MVP features for the branch as well as any additions we saw fit to improve the functionality of the website.

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class diagrams) with some details such as critical attributes and methods._